Published in RUNWAY Experimental Art | Guest edited by Keg deSouza

 Megan Cope is part social cartographer, part spy.
-Her work lingers within the dualistic spaces of split heritage and contested land, added to this is a canyon of conflicted personal encounters.
-The Quandamooka woman powers her art practice by exposing the myths and interloping nature of Australian colonialism.
-Painting, video, sculpture, and installation become platforms for Cope to map the cultural constructs of identity and environment.
-Having grown up rattled by racial prejudice, the artist has since learnt to address and circumvent hegemonic sovereignty – be it physical, geographical, or metaphorical – by mapping for herself a new vernacular for decolonisation.
+Lingering within the dualistic space of split heritage, contested land, and a canyon of conflicted personal encounters, the Quandamooka woman powers her arts practice by exposing the myths and interloping nature of Australian colonialism.
+Painting, video, sculpture, and installation become a speakerbox for Cope to map the cultural constructs of identity and environment.
+Having grown up rattled by racial prejudice, the artist has since learnt to address and circumvent hegemonic sovereignty – be it physical, geographical, and metaphorical – by remapping for herself a new vernacular for decolonisation.

 Mariam Arcilla: I was at an art show recently, and someone said to me, “You know Megan Cope in person, right?
 How Aboriginal is she?
 Like what bit?
 Because all I see is blue eyes, white skin, slim nose.”
 Their tone of scepticism made me so livid.
 But it’s not the first time someone’s asked me this about you.

 Megan Cope: I’ll get that question from people until the day I die, no doubt.

 MA: You’re a descendent of mixed blood, being both Aboriginal and white.
 I want to ask you about the space you occupy within this split heritage, and how others have interpreted this…